Nicoretti/cli-book/source/implementation.rst

 Rust
 ++++
 The rust community has crated a working group ([CLI-WG][CLI-WG]) which is focusing an creating information and tooling for people which are interested in creating cli tools using rust.
-I'll recomend you take a look at their [book][Command Line Applicaitons in Rust].
+I'll recommend you take a look at their [book][Command Line Application's in Rust].

 Libraries
 ---------